 Not All CBD Products Are From the Same Source

 The most common source for CBD oil is hemp.
 Hemp naturally has a low quantity of THC — for it to be classified as hemp in the United States, the plant must have a THC concentration of 0.3% or less.
 This low concentration of THC makes premium grade CBD oil a more family-friendly option.
-However, just because the CBD oil is derived from hemp doesn’t mean it’s of superior quality.
+Beware, however, that just because the CBD oil is derived from hemp doesn't mean it's of superior quality.

 Differences in CBD Products

 When you first start researching CBD products, you might be overwhelmed by the number of options.
 Joy was also confused when she first wanted to try CBD.
 Since the CBD industry has exploded the waters have only become murkier, making it even harder for consumers to find high quality CBD products.